robert/robert.github.com/_posts/2018-05-07-programming-projects-for-advanced-beginners-ascii-art.md

 In image processing libraries a pixel in a JPEG image is represented by a *tuple*, a data structure conceptually very similar to a list or array.
 Each tuple contains 3 numbers between 0 and 255 that describe the amount of Red, Green and Blue in a pixel (for example `(76, 54, 121)`).
 Red, green and blue are the primary colors of light, and in the right proportions can be combined to create every single other color in existence.

-The next step after loading your image is therefore to read all the tuples representing all of your image's pixels, and store them in a 2-dimensionsional array (also known as a *matrix*).
+The next step after loading your image is therefore to read all the tuples representing all of your image's pixels, and store them in a 2-dimensionsional array (an arrary where each element is itself an array, also known as a *matrix*).
 There are many other data structures you could store them in if you wanted.
 But a 2-dimensional array is particularly suitable for working with grid data like your matrix of pixels.

 ```
 # A 2-dimensional array of pixels: